Learn the differences between popular natural deodorant brands – so you can find the non-toxic deodorant that works best for your needs.

 - The most popular brand mentioned in my survey!

-My take: I really love this brand!
-It glides on super smooth – I think they found the perfect consistency.
-The Rose & Magnolia scent rocks BTW!
+My take: This deodorant glides on super smooth – I think they found the perfect consistency.
+Some of the scents are too strong for my liking but Cucumber & Mint is nice.

-BUY Native (get 10% off your first order using this link and code MindfulMomma at checkout!)
+BUY Native (get 10% off your first order using this link and code Health10 at checkout!)

 - Type: Cream